iterative/dvc.org/public/static/docs/command-reference/init.md

 $ git commit -m "Init DVC"
 ```

-Note that the <abbr>cache</abbr> directory (among others) is not under Git
+Note that the <abbr>cache</abbr> directory (among others) is not tracked with
-control.
+Git.
 It contains data and model files, and will be managed by DVC.

 ```dvc
 $ cat .dvc/.gitignore